Distributed Compression of Graphical Data: Problem Statement

-Now, we define the law $\mG(n; \vdn, \vgamma, \vq)$ on $\mGn_{1,2}$ for $n$ large enough as follows.
-First, we pick an unmarked graph on the vertex set $[n]$ uniformly at random among the set of graphs $G$ with maximum degree $\Delta$ such that for each $0 \leq k \leq \Delta$, $c_k(\vdg_G) = c_k(\vdn)$.\footnote{The fact that each degree is bounded to $\Delta$, $r_0 < 1$ and the sum of degrees is even implies that $\vdn$ is a graphic sequence for $n$ large enough.
-This is, for instance, a consequence of Theorem~4.5 in \cite{bordenave2014large}.} Then, we assign i.i.d.\ marks with law $\vgamma$ on the edges and i.i.d.\ marks with law $\vq$ on the vertices.
+Now, for fixed $\vr$, $\vgamma$ and $\vq$ as above, and a sequence $\vdn$ satisfying \eqref{eq:dn-r-n23}, we define the law $\mG(n; \vdn, \vgamma, \vq, \vr)$ on $\mGn_{1,2}$, for $n \in \nats$ large enough, as follows.
+First, we pick an unmarked graph on the vertex set $[n]$ uniformly at random among the set of graphs $G$ with maximum degree $\Delta$ such that for each $0 \leq k \leq \Delta$, $c_k(\vdg_G) = c_k(\vdn)$.\footnote{The fact that each degree is bounded by $\Delta$, $r_0 < 1$ and the sum of degrees is even implies that $\vdn$ is a graphic sequence for $n \in \nats$ large enough.
+This is, for instance, a consequence of Theorem~4.5 in \cite{bordenave2015large}.} Then, we assign i.i.d.\ marks with law $\vgamma$ on the edges and i.i.d.\ marks with law $\vq$ on the vertices.

+The conditions in~\eqref{eq:CM-q-marginal-assumption} and the conditions for $x_i \in \edgemark_i$, $i =1,2$, in~\eqref{eq:CM-gamma-marginal-assumption} are required only to ensure that the sets of vertex marks and edge marks are chosen to be as small as possible, and these conditions could be relaxed if desired.
+However, the conditions in~\eqref{eq:CM-gamma-marginal-assumption} for $x_i = \circ_i$, $i = 1,2$, are essential, as will be pointed out at the appropriate point in the proofs, since they ensure that neither of the two underlying unmarked graphs is a subgraph of the other.

 As we will discuss in Section~\ref{sec:framework-local-weak} below, the sequence of \ER ensembles defined above converges in the local weak sense to a marked Poisson Galton Watson tree.
-Moreover, the configuration model ensemble converges in the same sense to a marked Galton Watson process with degree distribution $\vr$.
-We will characterize the achievability rate regions in Section~\ref{sec:main-results} in terms of these limiting objects for the above two sequences of ensembles.
-This will turn out to be best understood in terms of a measure of entropy discussed in Section~\ref{sec:bc-entropy} below.
+Moreover, the sequence of configuration model ensembles converges in the same sense to a marked Galton Watson process with degree distribution $\vr$.
+In Section~\ref{sec:main-results}, we will characterize the achievable rate regions for lossless distributed compression of graphical data modeled as coming from one of the two sequences of ensembles above in terms of these limiting objects for the above two sequences of ensembles respectively.
+The formulation of this result will be in terms of a measure of entropy, namely the marked BC entropy, discussed in Section~\ref{sec:bc-entropy} below.

+\begin{rem} It should be pointed out that a rate region in the sense of Definition~\ref{def:SW-rate-achievable} need not be a {topologically} closed set, in contrast to what one is used to in the discussion of the Slepian-Wolf region in the traditional case.
+Further, while $\alpha_1$ and $\alpha_2$ can be restricted to being nonnegative, $R_1$ and $R_2$ should be thought of as real numbers.
+Indeed, the rate regions for the two sequences of ensembles considered in this paper, which are characterized in Theorem~\ref{thm:SW}, are not {topologically} closed sets.
+The correct way to think of such a rate region is in terms of the subsets of $(R_1,R_2) \in \reals^2$, parametrized by $(\alpha_1, \alpha_2) \in \reals^2$, for which $(\alpha_1, R_1, \alpha_2, R_2)$ lies in the rate region, and each such subset is {topologically} closed as a subset of $\reals^2$.
+Further, for any $(\alpha_1, R_1, \alpha_2, R_2)$ in the rate region, if $\alpha_1^\prime > \alpha_1$ then $(\alpha_1^\prime, R_1^\prime, \alpha_2, R_2)$ lies in the rate region for all $R_1^\prime \in \reals$, and a similar statement holds if one replaces the index $1$ by the index $2$. \end{rem}